8ctopus/sciter-sandbox/README.md

 ## known issues

+- Main window drifts left and up, there's an issue in the positioning code somewhere
 - Linux and Mac require more testing
 - all OSes: usciter does not connect to the inspector
 - Linux: inspector has issues communicating (I don't know why)